 5.6 Metagene Estimation

 Metagene calculations are performed by determining the meta-genomic coordinate M for each aligned read, where Le is the leftmost coordinate of the mapped read and r is the length of the mapped read.
 S denotes the start coordinate for the transcript and le is the cumulative length of all exons for the given transcript.
-The subscripted e indicates the coordinate is relative to exon space, where intron space is not counting in the coordinate relative to the start of the transcript.
+The subscripted e indicates the coordinate is relative to exon space (intron space does not contribute to the coordinate relative to the start of the transcript).
 Required inputs are an indexed BAM file and an unmodified GTF reference file, which is then curated into its flattened form, as discussed above.
-For each mapped coordinate, the metagene position is calculated as:
+(Section ###).For each mapped coordinate, the metagene position is calculated as: